 Prospectus approval is required by the Research Committee; the department chair, director, or associate dean; dean of the college (if required); and the Dean of the Graduate School, prior to the student beginning research for a dissertation (even if IRB approval is not required).
 The prospectus must be filed no later than the semester prior to the graduating semester.
 An approval notification will be sent to the student and copied to the research committee chair and the department chair.
 Then and only then may the study be implemented.
 Failure to submit a prospectus and receive approval will result in rejection of the dissertation.

 To secure semester credit hours for work done on the dissertation, the student must register for this work.
 When “Dissertation’’ appears on the schedule, it is counted as three or six semester credit hours in determining both load, tuition, and fees.
 Dissertation requires a minimum of six credit hours to a maximum of eighteen credit hours, to be established by program requirements and shown on the student's degree plan.
-Any additional enrollments will be for (PR) in progress and will not receive credit.
+Any additional enrollments will be for (PR) in progress, (LP) lack of progress, or (NP) no progress and will not receive credit (see Grades and Grade points).
 The grade of PR will be assigned to indicate a dissertation is in progress.
 A student writing a dissertation for six semester credit hours will be given CR (Credit) for the first enrollment (usually 6983) and PR (In Progress) for all subsequent enrollments (usually 6993) until the last, for which CR will be given again.
 A student writing a dissertation for twelve semester credit hours will be given CR for the first two enrollments, usually the completion of the prospectus (6983) and for the last two enrollments (usually 6993) and PR for enrollments in between.
 (See Financial Aid implications for repeating courses under Satisfactory Academic Progress (SAP) Policy.)

 Enrolled graduate students may use the computer and research consulting services of the Center for Research Design and Analysis (CRDA) in the preparation of their professional papers, theses, and dissertations.
 The center also provides assistance with qualitative and quantitative research designs.
 Students may also access the services of the Pioneer Center for Student Excellence and the Write Site.